-The 2017 - 2019 Strategic Plan is the third in a series of guiding documents focused on the governance and operation of Exhibition Place.
-Since adoption of the 2009 - 2013 plan much has changed.
+The 2017-2019 Strategic Plan is the third in a series of guiding documents focused on the governance and operation of Exhibition Place.
+Since adoption of the 2009-2013 plan much has changed.
 The surrounding communities have seen explosive growth.
 The focus and use of adjacent lands (notably Ontario Place) has changed.
 The business operations at Exhibition Place have evolved.

-Whereas the 2009 - 2013 plan set the basis for strategic planning with a clear focus on the future while grounded in the site's heritage value, the 2014 - 2016 plan looked ahead to transformational opportunities such as Exhibition Place's role as the major venue host for the 2015 Pan Am Games.
+Whereas the 2009-2013 plan set the basis for strategic planning with a clear focus on the future while grounded in the site's heritage value, the 2014-2016 plan looked ahead to transformational opportunities such as Exhibition Place's role as the major venue host for the 2015 Pan Am Games.
 Future plans need to address the integration of the site into the evolving community in which Exhibition Place is located.

-Development of the current Strategic Plan also recognizes that the Board of Governors, management and staff of Exhibition Place serve in three key capacities on behalf of the City of Toronto, specifically as:
+Development of the current Strategic Plan also recognizes that the Board of Governors, management, and staff of Exhibition Place serve multiple roles on behalf of the City of Toronto, specifically as:

-- manager of the publicly-owned buildings, event and meeting spaces, as well as the spectacular parkland available to the community; - partner in supporting activities and business functions operated within the grounds; and - landlord in providing stewardship of the site and its heritage buildings.
+- manager and steward of the publicly-owned lands and buildings owned by the city including event and meeting spaces, as well as the parkland available to the community; - partner in supporting activities and business functions operated within the grounds; and - landlord for the city buildings leased to commercial and public sector enterprises.

-Ultimately the Plan serves as a framework to guide the land, built assets and operating businesses comprising Exhibition Place.
+Ultimately the Plan serves as a framework to guide the land, built assets, and operating businesses comprising Exhibition Place.